Rmhibbert/weather_station_S2_2025/fullstack/README.md

+# Dependencies
 npm install pg pg-promise
 npm i dotenv
 npm install tailwindcss postcss autoprefixer @vitejs/plugin-react-swc --save-dev
 npx tailwindcss init -p
 npx shadcn@latest init
 npm install @tanstack/react-query

 # How to run cloud api

 1. When you start the front end make sure you run `npm i`

 2. Make sure you have docker installed on your computer.

-3. Cd in to the `\fullstack\src\app\cloud-details\PythonBackEnd>`
+3. CD in to the `\fullstack\src\PythonBackEnd>`

 4. In the terminal run  `docker build -t fastapi-app .`

 5. Then after its been built run `docker run -d -p 8000:8000 fastapi-app`

 On the front end of the app you will see a new widget called Cloud.
 Click on that this will take you to a new  page with an image of a cloud click on the cloud and wait until you see the results.

 Note: Make your you have nothing else running on port 8000 or there might be som issues with docker.

-npm install -D cypress
-npm init @eslint/config@latest
-npm install --save-dev jest

-npm install date-fns